bennbollay/promise-perf/README.md

 ```

 When the function completes and the `testFunc` promise resolves, the supplied callback will be invoked with
 the performance records as the parameter.
-We can save those to a local variable `records` and then print out
-the results, for just the `basic.js` file:
+We can save those to a local variable `records` and then print out the results for just the `basic.js` file:

 ```javascript
 console.log(